MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 4. The app will prompt you to start your free trial of Dynamics 365 Remote Assist.
 Select **Continue**.
 You will then be taken to your **Contacts** page.

-5. You can now use Dynamics 365 Remote Assist on your HoloLens and HoloLens 2.
+5. You can now use Dynamics 365 Remote Assist on your HoloLens device.

 ### Steps for mobile